kennedysgarage/kennedysgarage/_posts/2015-03-30-focusing-on-less-ideas.md

 title: Focusing on less ideas
 excerpt: Noticed how I didn't title it "Focusing on one idea".
 I accepted a long time ago that I am not wired to focus on just one idea.
 hero: focusing-on-less-ideas
+tags:
+- life
+- idea
 comments: true
-tags:
-- ux
-- real estate
-- rant
 ---

 <p>Noticed how I didn't title it "Focusing on one idea".
 I accepted a long time ago that I am not wired to focus on just one idea.
 In my 20's I thought I could do everything and I wanted to do everything.
 This is a common phase they all young entrepreneurs go through.
 I attempted to do a lot of things in my 20's.
 I was a mechanic on air planes, did ocean rescue, surf instructor, bartender, EMT in an emergency room, sold coffee, created my own startup, and a lot of little things in-between.
 There was a lot more that I wanted to do.
 I wasn't always successful, but I gave it my all.
 I don't regret bouncing around so much, I learned a lot and gained a lot of life experiences.
 All of this made me who I am today and I am proud of that.</p>